-7. See Atkinson and Heritage (1984: ix-xvi) for a recent incarnation of the standard; such a tradition did not exist in 1970 in the public domain.
+8 See Atkinson & Heritage 1984: ix-xvi, for a recent incarnation of the standard; such a tradition did notõin 1970õexist in the public domain.

-8. The workshop, in San Cristóbal de las Casas in October, 1985, was sponsored by the Instituto Nacional de Educación para los Adultos (see Haviland and de León 1985).
+9 The workshop, in San Cristóbal de las Casas in October, 1985, was sponsored by the Instituto Nacional de Educación para los Adultos (see Haviland and de León 1985).